OpenSeizureDetector/OpenSeizureDatabase/user_tools/README.md

   - colabScripts - scripts used by Jamie Pordoy during his PhD research.
   - mongodb - not used at the moment - it might be worth loading osdb into a mongodb database so we can use mongodb's filtering capability to select data?
   - See also https://github.com/jpordoy/AMBER/tree/Amber_beta_1.0.1 which is Jamie Pordoy's LSTM based seizure detector model he developed during his PhD (I want to get this working on the current dataset and try it in the OpenSeizureDetector android app.
+There is a fork of this repository (https://github.com/OpenSeizureDetector/AMBER) that I am modifying to take the .csv files produced by the nnTraining2 tool chain.